natalia-sampaio/injective-blog/README.md

 ## Personal Opinions

+-   Sanity:

--   Sanity: Learning Sanity was a smooth experience.
+        Learning Sanity was a smooth experience.
 There’s plenty of good documentation, and I never felt stuck.
 The most challenging part was embedding a YouTube video within the body of a post, but overall, it was an intuitive platform to work with.

+-   Nuxt.js:

--   Nuxt.js: Straightforward and fast.
+        Straightforward and fast.
 It made development efficient without unnecessary complexity.

--   Tailwind CSS: As easy as breathing.
+-   Tailwind CSS:

+        As easy as breathing.
 The utility-first approach makes styling quick and effortless.

--   Nuxt UI: While it was easy to pick up and performed well in terms of speed and accessibility, I feel it was overkill for this project.
+-   Nuxt UI:

+        While Nuxt UI was easy to pick up and performed well in terms of speed and accessibility, I feel it was overkill for this project.

         The application is simple and doesn’t require many different components, making Nuxt UI add unnecessary weight.
 In hindsight, I would have preferred something more modular, like shadcn, for better control over what gets included.

+        That said, given the project's simplicity, I would also be comfortable building my own components, as this would provide full control over styling, performance, and bundle size without relying on a UI library.

--   Composition API: Very easy, especially since I’m already used to it.
+-   Composition API:

+        Very easy, especially since I’m already used to it.
 It feels natural to work with.

+-   TypeScript:

--   TypeScript: No issues at all.
+        No issues at all.
 I’m very familiar with it, so using it was seamless.

+-   Netlify:

--   Netlify: Working with Netlify was a bit tricky at first, but after overcoming some initial hurdles, I now feel confident using the platform.
-One of the main challenges I faced was with the publish directory—I initially left it unset, assuming Netlify would automatically resolve it to `.output`, Nuxt's default build folder.
-However, Netlify requires this to be explicitly set to `dist` for the deployment to work correctly.
+        Working with Netlify was a bit tricky at first, but after overcoming some initial hurdles, I now feel confident using the platform.

+        One of the main challenges I faced was with the publish directory—I initially left it unset, assuming Netlify would automatically resolve it to .output, Nuxt's default build folder.

+        However, Netlify requires this to be explicitly set to dist for the deployment to work correctly.
 Once I made that adjustment, the JavaScript files loaded properly in production.

 ---